 \section{Abstract}

-Training large Deep Neural Network (DNN) models requires thousands of GPUs for days or weeks at a time.
-At these scales, failures are frequent and can have a big impact on training throughput.
-Restoring performance using spare GPU servers becomes increasingly expensive as models grow.

-\NAME is a system for efficient DNN training in the presence of failures, without using spare servers.
-It exploits the {\it functional redundancy} inherent in distributed training systems -- servers hold the same model parameters across data-parallel groups -- as well as the bubbles in the pipeline schedule within each data-parallel group. \NAME dynamically re-routes the work of a failed server to its data-parallel peers, ensuring continuous training despite multiple failures.
-However, re-routing work leads to imbalances across pipeline stages that degrades training throughput. \NAME introduces two optimizations that allow re-routed work to execute \textit{within} bubbles of the original pipeline schedule.
-First, it decouples the backward pass computation into two phases.
-Second, it staggers the execution of the optimizer step across pipeline stages.
-Combined, these optimizations enable schedules that minimize or even eliminate training throughput degradation during failures.
+Training large Deep Neural Network (DNN) models requires thousands of GPUs over the course of several days or weeks.
+At this scale, failures are frequent and can have a big impact on training throughput.
+Utilizing spare GPU servers to mitigate performance loss becomes increasingly costly as model sizes grow. \NAME is a system designed for efficient DNN training in the presence of failures, without relying on spare servers.
+It exploits the inherent {\it functional redundancy} in distributed training systems -- where servers across data-parallel groups store the same model parameters -- and {\it pipeline schedule bubbles} within each data-parallel group.
+When servers fails, \NAME dynamically re-routes micro-batches to data-parallel peers, allowing for uninterrupted training despite multiple failures.
+However, this re-routing can create imbalances across pipeline stages, leading to reduced training throughput.
+To address this, \NAME introduces two key optimizations that ensure re-routed micro-batches are processed within the original pipeline schedule's bubbles.
+First, it decouples the backward pass into two phases: one for computing gradients for the input and another for calculating gradients for the parameters.
+Second, it avoids synchronization across pipeline stages by staggering the optimizer step.
+Together, these optimizations enable adaptive pipeline schedules that minimize or even eliminate training throughput degradation during failures.
 We describe a prototype for \NAME and show that it achieves high training throughput under multiple failures, outperforming recent proposals for fault-tolerant training such as Oobleck and Bamboo by up to $1.46\times$ and $1.64\times$, respectively.